byarbrough/ece382_lab05/README.md

 ####Random Questions
 The lab posed two initial questions.
 Seeting TACCR0 to 0xFFFF results in a Timer A rollover of 66 ms. Each timer count lasts for 8 clock cycles, or approximately 1 microsecond.

-##Day 2
+##Day 2 - Required Functionality

 Day 2 was a fine example of "finding a better way."
 There was no reason to mess around with all of the measurements that I took on Day 1.
 Although they helped me to understand how the remote functioned, for actual coding purposes, they would have been a pain to work with.
-Running the given code generated.
+Running the sampel program produced a series of pulse lengths that did not exactly match what I had expected.
+Instead of reconfiguring everything, I noticed that what should have been a '0' usually generated a pulse in the 400-500's while a '1' was well over 1600.
+I decided that it would be much easier to simply say that < 1000 was a '0' while the opposite was a '1'.
+This both saved me time and made the code more robust; I did not have to worry about gorss outliers or worry about taking new measurements for different remotes (see _Day Extra_).

+The next challenge then was to convert the _packetData_ array to a useful binary number.
+I had to do this because it is illegal to compare an entire array to a 32 bit integer - which is how all of the buttons are defined in the header.
+The for loop in [lines 44-60](https://github.com/byarbrough/ece382_lab05/blob/master/main5.c#L44-L60) completes this operation.
+It accomplishes this by cerating a result variable and then beggining with the MSB sets or clears the bit accordingly.
+This is done with some pretty sweet XOR and AND manipulations; it also takes advantage of C's bit rotate operand to advance the setter bit easily.

+##Day 3

 ##Day Extra